 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Getting approved for a car loan is only one step of the financing process.
 Although it can seem redundant, lenders check your application and credit multiple times.
 After you get preapproved or prequalified, you’ll need the lender to finalize the car loan.
 Fortunately, it’s possible to get a loan deal in your hand on the same day you apply.
 You’ll not only need to come prepared, but you’ll want to know what a good rate looks like and whether you’ll actually get the rates as they’re advertised.Getting started on an auto loan is definitely a big commitment.
-Before you rush to get behind the wheel, check out this guide to figuring out when is a car loan finalized.
+Before you rush to get behind the wheel, check out this guide to figuring out when a car loan is finalized.

 When Are Car Loans Finalized?